core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 --- abstract

 Group communication with the Constrained Application Protocol (CoAP) can be secured end-to-end using Group Object Security for Constrained RESTful Environments (Group OSCORE), also across untrusted intermediary proxies.
 However, this sidesteps the proxies' abilities to cache responses from the origin server(s).
-This specification restores cacheability of protected responses at proxies, by introducing consensus requests which any client in a group can send to one server or multiple servers in the same group.
+This document restores cacheability of protected responses at proxies, by introducing consensus requests which any client in an OSCORE group can send to one server or multiple servers in the same group.

 --- middle

 # Introduction {#introduction}

-The Constrained Application Protocol (CoAP) {{RFC7252}} supports also group communication, for instance over UDP and IP multicast {{I-D.ietf-core-groupcomm-bis}}.
+The Constrained Application Protocol (CoAP) {{RFC7252}} supports group communication, e.g., over UDP and IP multicast {{I-D.ietf-core-groupcomm-bis}}.
 In a group communication environment, exchanged messages can be secured end-to-end by using Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}.

-Requests and responses protected with the group mode of Group OSCORE can be read by all group members, i.e., not only by the intended recipient(s), thus achieving group-level confidentiality.
+When protected with the group mode of Group OSCORE (see {{Section 7 of I-D.ietf-core-oscore-groupcomm}}), requests and responses exchanged in the OSCORE group can be read by all group members, i.e., not only by the intended recipient(s), thus achieving group-level confidentiality.

 A core functionality of intermediary proxies is caching.
 With any security mechanism for CoAP, this presents operators with a trade-off between required trust and provided performance:

-* If an intermediary proxy is trusted, it can inspect traffic that is going through, cache it, and provide cached responses.
+* If an intermediary proxy is trusted, the proxy can inspect traffic that is going through, cache it, and provide cached responses.
   <!-- This can be realized in TLS or any other 1:1 scheme by handing broad certificates to proxies, or in Group OSCORE by sending the request in group mode and then inspecting whether the response is from origin or from the proxy –
   but those details would just distract here. -->

-* An untrusted proxy, while possible with OSCORE (and group OSCORE), sees different ciphertext for different requests even when they access the same resource, and even if it could somehow produce a cache hit, cached responses would be rejected by OSCORE's request-response matching.
+* An untrusted proxy, while possible with OSCORE {{RFC8613}} and Group OSCORE, sees different ciphertexts for different requests even when those requests target the same resource.
+  Even if the proxy could somehow produce a cache hit, cached responses would be rejected by the request-response matching of (Group) OSCORE.

-This document provides a way out of the trade-off situation: It enables cacheability of protected responses for proxies that are not members of the OSCORE group (and are unaware of OSCORE in general).
-To this end, it builds on the concept of "consensus request" initially considered in {{I-D.ietf-core-observe-multicast-notifications}}, and defines "Deterministic Request" as a convenient incarnation of such concept.
+This document provides a way out of the trade-off situation.
+In particular, it enables cacheability of protected responses for proxies that are not members of the OSCORE group and that are unaware of OSCORE and Group OSCORE in general.
+To this end, it builds on the concept of "consensus request" initially considered in {{I-D.ietf-core-observe-multicast-notifications}}, and it defines "Deterministic Request" as a convenient incarnation of such concept.

-All clients wishing to send a particular GET or FETCH request are able to deterministically compute the same protected request, using a variation of the pairwise mode of Group OSCORE.
+All clients wishing to send a particular GET or FETCH request are able to deterministically compute the same protected request, using a variation of the pairwise mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}).
 It follows that cache hits become possible at the proxy, which can thus serve clients in the group from its cache.
 Like in {{I-D.ietf-core-observe-multicast-notifications}}, this requires that clients and servers are already members of a suitable OSCORE group.

 Cacheability of protected responses is useful also in applications where several clients wish to retrieve the same object from a single server.
 Some security properties of OSCORE are dispensed with, in order to gain other desirable properties.

-In order to clearly handle the protocol's security properties, and to broaden applicability to group situations outside the deterministic case, the technical implementation is split into two halves:
+In order to clearly handle the protocol's security properties and to broaden applicability to group situations outside the deterministic case, the technical implementation is split into two halves:

-* maintaining request-response bindings in the absence of request source authentication; and
+* Maintaining request-response bindings in the absence of request source authentication; and

-* building and processing of Deterministic Requests (which have no source authentication, and thus require the former).
+* Building and processing of Deterministic Requests, which have no source authentication and thus require the former.

 ## Use Cases

 When firmware updates are delivered using CoAP, many similar devices fetch the same large data at the same time.
 Collecting such large data at a proxy from its cache not only keeps the traffic low, but also lets the clients ride single file to hide their numbers {{SW-EPIV}} and identities.
 By using protected Deterministic Requests as defined in this document, it is possible to efficiently perform data collection at a proxy also when the firmware updates are protected end-to-end.

-When relying on intermediaries to fan out the delivery of multicast data protected end-to-end as in {{I-D.ietf-core-observe-multicast-notifications}}, the use of protected Deterministic Requests as defined in this document allows for a more efficient setup, by reducing the amount of message exchanges and enabling early population of cache entries (see {{det-requests-for-notif}}).
+When relying on intermediaries to fan out the delivery of multicast data protected end-to-end as in {{I-D.ietf-core-multicast-notifications-proxy}}, the use of protected Deterministic Requests as defined in this document allows for a more efficient setup, by reducing the amount of message exchanges and enabling early population of cache entries (see {{det-requests-for-notif}}).

 When building RESTful networks following the patterns of Information-Centric Networking (ICN), CoAP proxies take the role of forwarding nodes.